nshahaf/mazeSolver/README.md

 ## Services

-The `mazeService` module provides functions to generate a binary maze, reset the maze, and perform the BFS algorithm to find the shortest path.
+The `mazeService` module provides functions to generate a random maze, reset the maze, and perform the BFS algorithm to find the shortest path.

 ## Usage